 Being able to speak good English (at least a level B) is important for your own safety and that of your colleagues.
-As an ESC volunteer at Wild Futures, you will work with potentially dangerous animals.
+As an ESC volunteer, you will work with potentially dangerous animals.
 If the volunteer does not speak English well, we will have problems communicating.